Gunde Jhallumandi: Plot

 The film begins with Neelima (Aditi Sharma), a student pursuing her bachelor's degree taking a strong decision to avoid boys who try to develop a relationship with her.
 She randomly selects a name, Rajesh and she announces the whole college that she is in love with Rajesh just to keep the boys at bay.
-She takes this decision because her elder sister Bhramaramba was cheated by a person named Munna in the name of love.
-She had to marry someone else at an early age and suffer because of that.
+She takes this decision because her elder sister, Bhramaraamba, was cheated by a person named Munna in the name of love and had to marry someone else at an early age and suffer because of that.
 So she does not want to become like her sister.